PyBotDevs/.github/profile/README.md

 ### Experienced bugs and glitches?
 Report them on certain repositories by creating issues!

+***P.S: Do NOT DM notsniped on Discord if you find bugs, he will not respond to such DMs instantly.
+Please make a GitHub issue instead.***

 <!--

 **Here are some ideas to get you started:**